Muscle-Growth Mistakes | Chest Mistakes | Shoulder Mistakes | Triceps Mistakes | Back Mistakes | Leg Mistakes | Calf Mistakes | Abs Mistakes

-Mistake 1: Doing Calf Exercises At The End Of Your Leg Workout
+Mistake 1: Training Calves at the End of Your Leg Workout

-Much like the rear delts on shoulder day, calves are often neglected—or saved for the last part of a leg workout, when you're tired and barely able to muster up the energy for a couple of half-assed sets.
+Much like the rear delts on shoulder day, calves are often saved for the last part of a killer leg workout.
+At this point, you're tired and barely able to muster up the energy for a couple of half-assed sets.

-As you probably already know, muscles can't grow if they receive subpar training.
-If you really want to make your calves stand-out, you must start training them the way you train your back or chest: fresh, from every angle, and to complete exhaustion.
+If you really want to make your calves stand out, train them the way you train your back or chest: fresh and to complete exhaustion.

 Mistake 4: Using Too Much Weight

-Common calf-training knowledge says you have to train calves heavy to make them grow.
-I completely agree!
+Plenty of lifters swear you have to train calves heavy to make them grow.
+I completely agree, as I explain in "3 Moves to Bigger Calves."
 However, if you use weight that's so heavy you can't do an exercise properly, you're just robbing yourself of gains.

 Not sure if you're going too heavy?
 Here are a few ways to tell: